LDS Temple Weddings: Q & A

 Provide support during the sealing.

-Remember, you know your family best.
-Discuss the events of your wedding day with them openly and early.
-This may be the hardest moment for them in the entire process.
-Would they like a phone call just before you enter the temple or do they want to be there in person to wish you well?
 Would they prefer to arrive just in time to greet you after the sealing is done?
 If that’s the case, the temple should be able to tell you approximately what time the ceremony will be done so they can time their arrival.
 If they want to wait for you on the temple grounds, is there a friend or another family member who can wait with them during the ceremony so they’re not alone?
 NOTE: Perhaps you and your spouse-to-be could prepare a heartfelt letter or recording expressing your love for them and your testimony of eternal marriage for them to read or listen to while you’re in the temple.

 Be sensitive and understanding if they decide being at the temple would be too painful for them.
 Remember President Packer’s counsel about understanding and planning for family members’ feelings.
 They love you and want to be with you during the important moments of your life.
 Do everything you can to help them feel loved and supported as well.